 Can you pitch a no-hitter and lose a game?
 The answer is yes, which may surprise fans.
 Ken Johnson of Houston Colt .45s—not yet the Houston Astros—once pitched a no-hitter in a losing effort.
 Here’s how it went down.

-- The Colt .45s failed to get on base enough to win the game
+• The Colt .45s failed to win the game

 Let’s say the Marlins are playing the Phillies.
 A pitcher for the Marlins has a no-hitter going into nine innings and finally gets the third out of the inning.
 Not only is it a shutout, but the starting pitcher has thrown a no-hitter through nine.
-However, what if the score remains 0 against 0?
+However, what if the score remains tied at zero?

 Conclusion: What is a No Hitter in Baseball?